This post contains affiliate links.

 - Vegetables: Onion, garlic, and tomatoes can be sautéed and added toward the end of cooking for a richer base.

-How to use lentils
+how to use the lentils

 Ingredients

-- 1 cup lentils dry
+- 1 cup lentils, dry

 - 3 cups water